akka/akka/docs/src/main/paradox/scala/http/migration-guide/migration-from-old-http-javadsl.md

 making is much simpler to understand one API based on the other one – tremendously useful when learning about some nice pattern from blogs which used Scala, yet need to apply it in Java and the other way around.

 It is now possible to implement marshallers using Java.
-Refer to @ref[Marshalling & Unmarshalling](../../../java/http/routing-dsl/marshalling.md) for details.
+Refer to @ref[Marshalling](../common/marshalling.md) & @ref[Unmarshalling](../common/unmarshalling.md) for details.

 ## Some complete* overloads changed to completeOK*